 9. Are the curriculum materials and take-away items available in Spanish?

 All curriculum materials in the LMS and those mailed to schools are available in Spanish.
-Facilitator training modules are currently in English, but do have Spanish transcriptions available.
+Facilitator training modules are presented in English, and have Spanish transcriptions available.

 10. Are parents or caregivers allowed in the classroom sessions?